Meikay/Meikay.github.io/_posts/2019-09-29-sinatra_project_walkthrough.markdown

 How to build a CRUD app using Sinatra and MVC?

-My Homework Log app is made for users to be able to log in/signup/logout of a homework assignment.
-They will be able to edit and delete their homework assignments.
+My Homework Log app is made for users to be able to log in/signup/logout of a homework assignment as well as be able to edit and delete their homework assignments.

 # MVC Structure
 Before diving into the project, I thought about what my MVC would look like.
 What type of data do I need in my models?
 How do I set up my routes and connect everything in my controllers?
 And what would all this look like in my views?
 Instead of building out the MVC structure from scratch, I used a gem named [Corneal](http://github.com/thebrianemory/corneal) created by Brian Emory which scafolds the MVC structure for you.
 It's simple installation makes set up a breeze!